finmath/finmath-lib-opencl-extensions/README.md

-finmath lib cuda extensions
+finmath lib opencl extensions
 ==========

 ****************************************

-**Vector class (RandomVariable) running on GPUs (Cuda and OpenCL).**
+**Vector class (RandomVariable) running on GPUs using OpenCL.**

-**Enabling finmath lib with Cuda (via jcuda) and OpenCL (via jocl). - Running finmath lib models on a GPU.**
+**Enabling finmath lib with OpenCL (via jocl). - Running finmath lib models on a GPU.**

 ****************************************

-The *finmath lib cuda extensions* provide a Cuda implementation of the [finmath lib](http://finmath.net/finmath-lib/) interfaces `RandomVariable` and `BrownianMotion` compatible with finmath lib 4.0.12 or later
+The *finmath lib opencl extensions* provide an OpenCL implementation of the [finmath lib](http://finmath.net/finmath-lib/) interfaces `RandomVariable` and `BrownianMotion` compatible with finmath lib 5.1 or later
 (tested on GRID GPU Kepler GK105, GeForce GTX 1080, GeForce GT 750M).

 ### RandomVariable

-A `RandomVariableCudaFactory` is provided, which can be injected in any finmath lib model/algorithm using a random variable factory to construct `RandomVariable` objects.
+A `RandomVariableOpenCLFactory` is provided, which can be injected in any finmath lib model/algorithm using a random variable factory to construct `RandomVariable` objects.
 Objects created from this factory or from objects created from this factory perform their calculation on the GPU.

-The implementation supports type priorities (see http://ssrn.com/abstract=3246127 ) and the default priority of `RandomVariableCuda` is 20.
+The implementation supports type priorities (see http://ssrn.com/abstract=3246127 ) and the default priority of `RandomVariableOpenCL` is 20.
 For example: operators involving CPU and GPU vectors will result in GPU vectors.

-The `RandomVariableCudaFactory` can be combined with *algorithmic differentiation* AAD wrappers, for example `RandomVariableDifferentiableAAD`, to allow algorithmic differentiation together with calculations performed on the GPU.
+The `RandomVariableOpenCLFactory` can be combined with *algorithmic differentiation* AAD wrappers, for example `RandomVariableDifferentiableAAD`, to allow algorithmic differentiation together with calculations performed on the GPU.
 For the type priority: objects allowing for algorithmic differentiation (AAD) have higher priority, AAD on GPU has higher priority than AAD on CPU.

 ### BrownianMotion

 In addition, objects of type `BrownianMotion` are also taking the role of a factory for objects of type `RandomVariable`.
-Thus, injecting the `BrownianMotionCuda` into classes consuming a `BrownianMotion` will result in finmath-lib models performing their calculations on the GPU - seamlessly.
+Thus, injecting the `BrownianMotionOpenCL` into classes consuming a `BrownianMotion` will result in finmath-lib models performing their calculations on the GPU - seamlessly.

 Distribution
 -------------------------------------

-finmath-lib-cuda-extensions is distributed through the central Maven repository.
+finmath-lib-opencl-extensions is distributed through the central Maven repository.
 It's coordinates are:

     <groupId>net.finmath</groupId>
-    <artifactId>finmath-lib-cuda-extensions</artifactId>
-	<version>4.0.11</version>

-Note: For Cuda 10.0 use version 4.0.10.
+    <artifactId>finmath-lib-opencl-extensions</artifactId>
+	<version>5.1.1</version>

+The project is currently build for OpenCL 2.0.
+For other Cuda versions use the Maven command line property `cuda.version` set to one of `8.0`, `9.2`, `10.0`, `10.1`, `10.2` and the Maven classifyer `cuda-${cuda.version}`.

 Example
 -------------------------------------